airmessage/airmessage-web/README.md

 AirMessage for web uses a configuration file to associate with online services like Firebase and Sentry.
 The app will not build without a valid configuration, so to get started quickly, you can copy the `src/secrets.default.ts` file to `src/secrets.ts` to use a pre-configured Firebase project, or you may provide your own Firebase configuration file.

+To launch a development server, run `npm start`.
+To build a production-optimized bundle, run `npm run build`.

 ## File structure outline